Child rapist Ambrose Clifton jailed for 14 years

 He was arrested in 2010 after the child reported what had happened.

-Clifton had denied charges of rape, sexual assault, causing a child to engage in sexual activity, making an indecent photograph of a child and taking an indecent photograph but was convicted on all counts at his trial earlier in the year.'No remorse'
+Clifton had denied charges of rape, sexual assault, causing a child to engage in sexual activity, making an indecent photograph of a child and taking an indecent photograph but was convicted on all counts at his trial earlier in the year.

 Passing sentence, Recorder Gareth Evans QC told Clifton: "You have been convicted on what I believe was overwhelming evidence.